ericsonga/TeacherCSP/_sources/CSPNameNumbers/noteEitherSideOfEquals.rst

     =====
     Assign 35.5 to the variable mpg
     =====
-    Replace distance on the right of
+    In the expression distance / mpg,
-    the '=' with the value 924.7, and replace mpg on the right of
+    replace distance with the value 924.7,
-    the '=' with 35.5
+    and replace mpg with the value 35.5, to produce the expression 924.7 / 35.5
     =====
     Perform this division: 924.7 / 35.5
     =====